Thursday, 21 May 2026

 God is good and good is God.

-Not all that people think is good,
+Not all that people think is good, is good:

-not success at another's expense,
+success at another's expense,

 pleasure at another's pain,

-safety behind a pitiless wall,
+safety behind a pitiless wall –

 but all that lifts the spirit up

-to greet the angelic choir;
+to greet the angelic choir,

 the exquisite pain of the sublime

-in music, words or art;
+in music, words or art,

 the homely joy of hospitality,

-bread broken, wine outpoured;
+bread broken, wine outpoured,

 the grief and yearning tears

-that signal love in heartfelt loss:
+that signal love in heartfelt loss,

 the sad and sombre knowledge